hexaitos/theriodex/views/privacy.md

   - The name and ID of the Pokémon the user was guessing at that time
   - Whether the guess was correct
   - The user’s calculated score
-- Rack::Session::Pool keeps session data server‑side (in memory) rather than storing full session payloads in client cookies; session data is lost when the server process restarts<sup>1</sup>.
+- Rack::Session::Pool keeps session data server‑side (in memory) rather than storing full session payloads in client cookies; session data is lost when the server process restarts.

 **Leaderboard (optional, persistent)**